kilogold/AnimaPaper/README.md

 - 1 different video per monitor (Yes it's possible, it requires some coding but I can do it :b) (It will also increase the CPU and Memory Load.)
 - Need to revamp the UI (because this one is quite flawed), using MVVM way
 - Make it works as a service startup in Windows.
+- Make a config file to load and play the last video on launch (idea: https://www.reddit.com/user/Hi_ItsPaul)
+- Lower the CPU usage
+- Automatic crash report

 ## Known issues